-How to watch the NBA live on TV or free online in Australia for 2024
+How to watch NBA 2024-25 live on TV or free online in Australia

 Live streaming NBA

-The 2023/24 season will also hold the first ever in-season tournament from November to December.
-All games during the tournament except the final will count toward the official standings.
-Offering a unique chance for every team to see how they stack–up before the regular season stretch run.
+The 2024–25 season also features the second annual in-season tournament, now called the Emirates NBA Cup, held from November 12 to December 17, 2024.
+All games during the tournament, except the final, count toward the official standings, offering a unique chance for every team to see how they stack up before the regular season stretch run. en.wikipedia.org

-The All-Star will game will commence in February of 2024, with the play-in tournament from 16-19 April.
-The official playoffs will start on 20 April, and the finals are scheduled to begin on 6 June.
+The All-Star Game is scheduled for February 16, 2025, at Chase Center in San Francisco, with the play-in tournament set from April 15 to 18.
+The NBA playoffs start on April 19, and the finals are scheduled to begin on June 5.

-With everything now on the line, here’s where to watch the NBA in Australia, live or on-demand, and the available streaming options for fans that prefer to use mobile devices.
+With everything now on the line, here’s where to watch the NBA in Australia, live or on-demand, and the available streaming options for fans who prefer to use mobile devices.

-How to watch the NBA live or on-replay in Australia
+How to watch the NBA live in Australia

 The live programming on ESPN will also include All-Star Weekend, the Christmas Day games, plus the popular shows NBA Today and Inside the NBA.
 This coverage extends well into the play-offs, with every game of the Conference Finals and NBA Finals shown live.